flythereddflagg/flythereddflagg.github.io/python_book/docs/26-Objects-and-Classes.md

 - **Objects must be called into existence by some function**

-  You may not see exactly where it happens but when you write `x = []` you are effectively calling `list()` and setting it equal to x.
+  You may not see exactly where it happens but when you write `x = []` you are effectively calling `list()` and setting it equal to `x`.
 You will not see the details of this but they are implemented in the Python code somewhere.
-The process of calling an object into existence is called **instantiation** and the function that usually makes it happen is called an **object constructor.** Another way to think about this relationship is that `list_object1` and `list_object2` are both **instances** of a `list` data type.
+The process of calling an object into existence is called <span title="The act of producing an instance, or example of a class, or type of object. (e.g. Using blueprints to build the same house many times is an example of using the blue prints or class to instantiate each individual house.)">**instantiation**</span> and the method or function that makes it happen is called an <span title="A method (or a funciton belonging to a class) intended to execute the instantiaion of the object.">**object constructor**</span>.
+For example, `list_object1` and `list_object2` are both **instances** of a `list` data type or a `list` class.

 - **Objects have and can be modified by methods**

   You have seen before and in this short exercise that functions may be called with dot syntax (e.g. `list_object.pop()`).
-I have mentioned before that these functions are called **methods** and "belong" to the object they are being called from.
+I have mentioned before that these functions are called <span title="A funciton declared inside a class structure that acts using the instance of the class.">**methods**</span> and "belong" to the object they are being called from.
 A method may do anything the programmer wishes but often are used to modify the object or, more specifically, the data or variables that "belong" to the object.
-The variables that "belong" to the object are called the object's **attributes**.
+The variables that "belong" to the object are called the object's <span title="A variable declared inside a class structure that is used in the context of the object instance.">**attributes**</span>.

 ### Objects are handled by reference